One Step at a Time: Q & A with Brandon Wilson

 Light trail runners like Montrail’s Continentals may work better for you, especially in hot climes.
 I went through four pairs on my trek from France to Jerusalem and especially liked the mesh uppers that allowed my feet to ventilate in hot Middle Eastern weather.

 So your summer choice for flat desert trekking will be different from a rainy mountain trek.
 And forget about claims that boots are “waterproof”.
 I haven’t met that animal yet.
-Coating may last momentarily but rain always wins in the end.
+The coating may last momentarily but rain always wins in the end.
 That said, always wear thin sock liners.

 Footcare is essential to having a great trip.
 Prevent blisters.
 I find that a small (dime-size) dab of Vaseline applied to the bottom of your feet each morning does wonders to cut down on friction and keep them blister free.
 Sure, it’s a little gooey, but it beats having massive sores.
 Yes, there are also commercial lubricants that marathoners use but I haven’t found them as durable.
 Finally, if you do feel a blister starting, apply a Compeed bandage to the area after it’s been cleaned and dried.
 Great prevention.